Time-delayed neutrino emission from supernovae as a probe of dark matter-neutrino interactions: Method

 The differential and total cross sections for these interactions can be found in Ref.~\cite{Arguelles:2017atb}.
 For the last Lagrangian, we note that the coupling is split into a dimensionless coupling $g_\chi$ and an energy scale $\Lambda=100$~GeV.
 In scalar mediator models, if neutrinos are Dirac fermions we would need to consider mixing with sterile states; for Majorana neutrinos, $\bar{\nu}\nu$ should be interpreted as $\overline{\nu}_L^c\nu_L/2 + {\rm c.c}$.
 For example, DM interactions with scalar mediators arise in Standard Model extensions, where DM couples to the Higgs sector and protected by a $\mathbb{Z}_2$ symmetry \cite{Arcadi:2021mag}.
 This leads to Higgs portal models for fermionic DM \cite{Kouvaris:2014uoa} or scalar DM \cite{Holz:2001cb,Arcadi:2021mag} after the spontaneous electroweak symmetry breaking.

-In figure~\ref{NuDMXSec} we show the time delay distribution of 15 MeV neutrinos for $m_\chi=10$ keV and a 10 MeV mediator.
-Each model has values of $g_\chi$ and $g_\nu$ such that $\tau = 10^{-3}$, in the optically-thin regime, where $P(t)$ is independent of the coupling strength \cite{Murase:2019xqi,echoana}.
+Let $P(t)$ be the probability density function of the neutrino time delay $t$ of the neutrinos within the arrival energy range of interest.
+By working in the $\tau\ll 1$ limit, $P(t)$ depends on $(1/\sigma_{\nu\chi})d\sigma_{\nu\chi}/d\cos\theta$ and is therefore independent of the coupling strength \cite{Hatchett:1978,Murase:2019xqi,echoana}.
+In Figure~\ref{NuDMXSec} we show the time delay distribution of neutrinos with an initial energy of 15 MeV, a dark matter mass $m_\chi=10$ keV and a 10 MeV mediator.
+Each model has values of $g_\chi$ and $g_\nu$ such that $\tau = 10^{-3}$, in the optically-thin regime.
 Here we see that among the three models, the fermionic DM with a vector (scalar) mediator yields shorter (longer) time delays.
 This is related to the details of the angular distribution of the model, where smaller scattering angles lead to shorter time delays.
 For fermionic DM with a scalar mediator, we see that the $\Delta T$ decreases for DM masses above 100 keV and $m_\phi$ in the 100 eV -- 10 keV range.
 This decrease is caused by the energy threshold used in the analysis, which we address in the next section.

 In order to estimate the temporal profile for the arrival of neutrinos from a SN, we adopt a SN neutrino spectrum at the source of the form \cite{Keil:2002in,Mirizzi:2015eza,LunardiniSNReview},